 I made mine the night before and just filled the puff pastry cups before serving.
 If you have a piping bag, that's brilliant, it helps a lot, not only to avoid mess, but also to fill them quicker.
 But I guess that a teaspoon could do too.

 And there you have it, the perfect appetizer.
 You only need to get the party started now, and get some booze, in case you like it.
 Fun and laughter will come for sure.
 And some seriously nice bites that everybody will demolish.

-If you’ve liked my SMOKED SALMON PATE APPETIZERS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
-You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.
+If you’ve liked my HOMEMADE SMOKED SALMON PATE CANAPES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.

 - 100 g smoked salmon